MozillaFoundation/2017-global-sprint-planning/README.md

 * **Supercharge** your MozFest presence-- successful Sprint project leads make well-prepared Mozfest session presenters

 ### How can my Hub and my communities participate?
-Anyone from across the network can join the Global sprint as a Project Lead, a Site Host, a Participant/Contributor, or a combination of roles.
-On the community-facing site we have instructions and info for each role.
+Anyone from across the network can join the Global sprint as a **Project Lead, a Site Host, a Participant/Contributor, or a combination of roles.** On the community-facing site we have information and instructions for each role (linked below).

-* [Project Leads](https://mozilla.github.io/global-sprint/projects/ bring their projects to the Sprint and facilitate contributions
+* [Project Leads](https://mozilla.github.io/global-sprint/projects/) bring their projects to the Sprint and facilitate contributions
 * [Site Hosts](https://mozilla.github.io/global-sprint/site-hosts/) coordinate a local work space and promote the Sprint to their local communities
 * [Participants](https://mozilla.github.io/global-sprint/participants/) bring their varied amazing skills and energy to push Sprint projects forward